Lepidosperma laterale

 The specific epithet laterale is derived from the Latin, which refers to the sides.
 It is a somewhat indeterminate species, with different varieties recognized.
-As yet, no further formal division of this species has been made.
+No further formal division of this species has been made.
 In 1810, this species first appeared in scientific literature in the Prodromus Florae Novae Hollandiae, written by the prolific Scottish botanist Robert Brown.

-The variable swordsedge can grow to one metre tall, and is found in a variety of situations.
-However it does not occur in the more arid parts of Australia.
+The variable swordsedge can grow to one metre tall and is found in a variety of situations.
+However, it does not occur in the more arid parts of Australia.
 The leaves can be glossy, 3 to 8 mm wide.
 The leaf base is usually orange-reddish in colour.
 The flowers form on a panicle in spring and summer.
 The spikelets are not dense, and the secondary inflorescence branches are exposed.
 These can be anywhere from 4 to 20 (or rarely 38) cm in length.
 The fruit is an oval shaped nut, around 3 mm long and 1.8 mm in diameter, and is pale or dark brown, with either a wrinkled or smooth, and shiny surface.